splunk/public-o11y-docs/admin/imm-billing-usage/monitor-imm-billing-usage.rst

 Overview
 ========

-Admin users in your Infrastructure Monitoring organization can view the subscription usage information for the organization.
+Admin users in your organization can view the subscription usage information for the organization.
 The application provides a summary and detailed reports to help you understand and manage the data that Infrastructure Monitoring monitors for you.
 In addition to counts for hosts and containers, the reports also contain counts for custom, bundled, and high-resolution metrics.

 .. _about-custom-high-res:

 About custom, bundled, and high-resolution metrics
 ==================================================

-The following sections provide descriptions about different types of metrics collected by Infrastructure Monitoring.
+The following sections describe the different categories of metrics in the metric time series (MTS) that Infrastructure Monitoring collects.

 .. _about-custom:

 Differences between host, container, bundled, and custom metrics
 ----------------------------------------------------------------

 .. list-table::
    :header-rows: 1
    :widths: 20, 80

-   * - :strong:`Metrics type`
+   * - :strong:`Metrics category`
      - :strong:`Description`

    * - Host and container metrics